-The Office also held an information stall at the Dowerin Machinery Field Days Agricultural Show in August 2021, in collaboration with the Health and Disability Services Complaints Office.
+The Office held an information stall at the Wagin Woolorama Agricultural Show in March 2023, in collaboration with the Energy and Water Ombudsman and Health and Disability Services Complaints Office.

 The Program enables the Office to:

 - Deliver key services directly to regional communities, particularly through drop-in clinics and information sessions; - Increase awareness and accessibility among regional and Aboriginal Western Australians (who were historically under-represented in complaints to the Office); and - Deliver key messages about the Office's work and services.